 In today’s digital age, access to technology is necessary for almost every aspect of life.
 However, the digital divide is a global problem that affects all countries, including France.
 Despite significant progress in the field of ICTs, there are still significant disparities between different generational, social, and cultural contexts.
 These disparities can amplify pre-existing inequalities and hinder progress towards a more inclusive and equitable society.

 The digital divide hits older people hardest, as they are less familiar with ICTs.
 The generational divide is a pressing issue affecting many elderly people in France, who may have difficulty navigating technology due to a lack of exposure or training.
 With many important services and resources now only accessible online, this gap can lead to feelings of isolation and exclusion.

 As well as the generational divide, there is also the social divide.
 When it comes to accessing IT devices and the Internet, low-income communities and individuals frequently encounter affordability problems.
 As a result, some people may be left behind, unable to access essential resources or fully engage in society.

 Finally, the education divide is another major barrier to digital inclusion.
 Those with fewer learning opportunities or from marginalized communities may lack the skills or resources needed to access and make full use of technology.
 As a result, certain groups may be excluded from the numerous benefits of digitalization, such as better access to education and employment opportunities.

 ST Foundation’s Presence

-In parallel new initiatives for “Society Digitalization” were introduced based on the latest needs unveiled by the sanitary crisis, targeting the most at-risk social groups deeply impacted by the pandemic.
+In parallel, new initiatives for “Society Digitalization” have been launched based on the most recent needs of the health crisis, focusing on the most vulnerable social groups severely affected by the pandemic.